dev-kanishk/FTlabs_task/README.md

 Activity_period: <br/>
-Activity_period is a simple Django model having Foreign Key user to User model, start_time and end_time are for storing user active time period both are DateTimeField type.
+Activity_period is a simple Django model having:
+* user as a Foreign Key to User model
+* start_time and end_time are for storing user active time period both are DateTimeField type.

     class Activity_period(models.Model):